mehulagg/gitlab/doc/install/README.md

   from platforms like AWS, Azure, and GCP.

-If you're not sure which installation method to use, we recommend you use Omnibus Gitlab.
+If you're not sure which installation method to use, we recommend you use Omnibus GitLab.
 The Omnibus GitLab packages are mature, [scalable](../administration/reference_architectures/index.md), and are used today on GitLab.com.
 The Helm charts are recommended for those who are familiar with Kubernetes.